Manitary/WotLK-LogParser/README.md

 ### 0.5.4
 New:
+* Add spec icon to the unit selection menu
+* The death log now filter deaths based on the selected unit.
+Visualising the death recap still requires interaction with the displayed table

+Bugfix:
+* Opening more than one parse in the same session does not longer result in unwanted behaviour of the application
+* The currently selected unit no longer resets when selecting a different meter or encounter (provided it is still a valid unit)
+* The currently select unit now resets when opening another parse, even in the case of a valid unit

+### 0.5.3
+New:
 * Display a bar visualisation of damage and healing meters
 * Improve graphics across all meters and death log